BiDAlab/DiveFace/README.md

 DiveFace files: [.zip] (available soon)

+Downloading this dataset implies agreement to follow the same conditions of non-commercial research for any modification and/or re-distribution of the dataset in any form.

 ## How to use DiveFace:

 1) Download Megaface training set (Tightly Cropped - Face detection box region only) at: http://megaface.cs.washington.edu/dataset/download/content/identities_tight_cropped.tar.gz

 2) Each DiveFace file contains 4K identities belonging to each of the six classes (number of images varies among identities).
 Annotations are included in the .txt files according to the following format: identity_folder_name/file_name

+Additionally any entity using this dataset agrees to the following conditions:

+THIS DATASET IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
+IN NO EVENT SHALL THE COPYRIGHT HOLDER BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.